 This catalog includes a sampling of presentations available in various media forms by the WVEA staff.
 We have listed those that are frequently requested.
 If you would like to schedule one of these presentations, or if you have a specific topic in which you are interested, please contact your Organizational Development Specialist and advise her/him of your needs.
+You can also contact the Help Center.
 Every effort will be made to accommodate your request.

 Finally, it is strongly suggested you plan your training activities well in advance of your program date.
-Thirty days notice is suggested.
-You need to be flexible in your scheduling since not every program is done by every staff person or leader.
+Thirty days’ notice is suggested.
+Please be flexible in your scheduling since not every program is done by every staff person or leader.

 It is our intent to continually update and expand this catalog so that it will become an increasingly valuable resource for you.
 We hope that you and your colleagues take advantage of these opportunities to enhance and update your expertise on the topics provided.

 Certification and Licensure

 This session will explore the state board policies, renewal process, “highly qualified” requirements, changes due to the reauthorization of Individuals with Disabilities Education Act (IDEA) and alternative certification routes.

 During this training, participants create a positive groundwork for partnerships, learn how to improve communication among all stakeholders, gain insight into how to work with families from diverse cultures, and create a climate to implement meaningful partnerships.